What are they?

 New members may be added to these groups during the year on a space-available basis, or if enough people sign up, a new group can be formed during the year at a time that is convenient for all participants.

-- Registration forms are in the Religious Education cabinet in the atrium (the room behind the sanctuary) during the fall registration period.
+- Registration Sign-Up Sheet is in the Religious Education cabinet in the atrium (the room behind the sanctuary) during open registration periods.

 - Register by email: send your name, phone number, and times you are available for a group to the .

-(Note: The Short Link for this page is FrederickUU.org/CC)
+Sample Sessions are held in the Fall.
+(Note: The Short Link for this page is FrederickUU.org/CC)''